TThor52/Warno-Test-Mod/README.md

  -Destruction 4 seconds -> 5 seconds

-Constantes Destruction
+//Constantes Destruction

 -Added an IncomeMultiplierToken: 'CONQ_HIGH'

 -Added an IncomeMultiplier: 1.5

-Constantes Lobby (Yes, another one near the bottom of the file)
+//Constantes Lobby (Yes, another one near the bottom of the file)

 -Adjusted the Initial Starting Points (ArgentInitialSetting)